 Unintentional Cancellation

 Trademark registrations are often canceled without the knowledge or consent of their owners.
 This generally happens because the owners don’t realize that their registrations need to be maintained and renewed periodically to keep them in full force and effect.
 In addition, sometimes owners of registrations never receive any notice that a third-party has filed a petition for cancellation against their registration (usually because the owners didn’t keep their contact information current with the USPTO).
-If the registration owner doesn’t receive notice, then obviously the owner can’t defend the cancellation.
-The TTAB then issues a default judgment and grants the cancellation, which results in a canceled trademark registration.
+The same can happen when a third-party files a Petition for Expungement or Petition for Reexamination against their registration.
+If the registration owner doesn’t receive notice of the challenge, then obviously the owner can’t respond to the challenge.
+The TTAB or USPTO then automatically grants cancellation, which results in a canceled trademark registration.

 Intentional Cancellation